itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 If no error message occurs during initialisation we will see a '+' before the **DummyMotor** in the **Plugins-Browser**.
 This indicates that an instance of the plug-in has been created and is ready for use.
 We expand the entry **DummyMotor**.
 We can see the index of the initialised plugin (first time == ID: 1).

-If we right-click again on  **DummyMotor ID 1**, a contrex menu opens with the entries:
+If we right-click again on  **DummyMotor ID 1**, a context menu opens with the entries:

 .. figure:: images/openDummyMotor4.png
     :scale: 70%